LeonardoRick/dotfiles/README.md

 - https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet

-This file may serve as a todo because probably everything here can be automated.
-The this is what exactly I want to automate and what not:
+This file may serve as a todo because probably everything here can be automated:

-1- setup git installation
+1 - setup git installation